Jeitili • Dabke Folk Dance • Lebanon/USA {Jordanian Folk}

 What is also strange about the notes is that Figure III is called “Traditional Debki Step,” but that title belongs to the Figure I, which is a common variant of the basic dabke step, if you don’t do the strange heel pivot thing.
 By the way, Tom’s notes call for heel touches, not toe touches (in notes from the 1970s).

 There is an “Israeli” choreography by Moshiko Halevi to the same music that is much different, but worth a watch and even a try.
 Moshiko calls the dance Jordanian (as is the music).
-Some sources do list the dance as “Jordanian,” rather than using the choreographer’s country or residence, Israel (Moshiko was born in Palestine and knows Arab dances well).
+Some sources will properly list the dance as “Jordanian,” rather than using the choreographer’s country, Israel (Moshiko was born in Palestine and knows Arab dances well).

 Dance Sequence

 The dance is in four parts plus an introduction.
 A major part of the dance is following the cues of the music for figure progression.
 You can count repetitions…or you can listen to the music.
 If you give yourself 4 bars to get started dancing, the dancing intro is only 13 bars instead of the 17 listed in the notes.
-After the intro steps, you will start 3-bar reps of dabke steps, which will sometimes be right on with the music, and sometimes not.
-After that, the music behaves and doesn’t have any extra counts to get you out of sync with “Jadili” on the 3rd bar.
+After the intro steps, you will start a 3-bar dabke step, which will alternate being with the music then offset.
+After that, the music behaves and doesn’t have any extra counts to get you out of sync with the lyric “Jadili” sung on the 3rd bar.

 FigureDance ShorthandStarting